Elbląg: Nazi Germany

 During World War II, under Nazi Germany, a Nazi prison, a forced labour subcamp of the Stalag I-A POW camp, a forced labour subcamp of the Stalag XX-B POW camp, and three subcamps of the Stutthof concentration camp were operated in the city.
 The Germans also enslaved Poles as forced labour in the city.
 The Polish resistance was active and infiltrated the German arms industry.
+Dozens of Polish resistance members were held in the local prison, and at least 15 were sentenced to death in the city in 1942.

 The prison and forced labour camps were closed and many of the German inhabitants forced to flee as the Soviet Red Army approached the city toward the end of the war.
-Laid under siege since January 23, 1945, about 65% of the city infrastructure was destroyed, including most of the historical city center.
-The town was captured by the Soviet Red Army during the night of February 9/10, 1945.
+Laid under siege since 23 January 1945, about 65% of the city infrastructure was destroyed, including most of the historical city center.
+The town was captured by the Soviet Red Army during the night of 9-10 February 1945.
 During the first days of the siege most of the population of approximately 100,000 persons fled.
-After the end of war, in spring 1945, the region together with the city became again part of Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s, as a result of the Potsdam Conference.
-The area was settled by Poles after remaining Germans were either transferred or fled to Germany.
+After the end of war, in spring 1945, the region together with the city became again part of Poland, although with a Soviet-installed communist regime, as a result of the Potsdam Conference.
 As of 1 November 1945 16.838 Germans remained in the town.
+Polish rule over the town was implemented on 1 April 1945, hence, much before the Allies' decisions at the later Potsdam Conference.
+Many of Elbings' residents were interned, and finally expelled.
+The Polish authorities made a determined effort to establish a demographic fait accomplit before the Allies would take decisions on Germany's future.